yuqkong-1844/finite-sample-information-monotones/README.md

 lake env lean PaperProofs.lean
 ```

-The first two Lake commands obtain the pinned dependencies and the precompiled
+The first build downloads the pinned dependencies.
+A successful verification
-mathlib cache.
-A successful verification ends with exit code `0`.
-The theorem
+ends with exit code `0`.
+The theorem types and axiom reports printed by
-types and axiom reports printed by `PaperProofs.lean` are informational.
+`PaperProofs.lean` are informational.

-To inspect the proofs interactively, open the repository folder in VS Code with
+To inspect the proofs interactively, open the repository folder in VS Code
-the official **Lean 4** extension (`leanprover.lean4`), open
+with the official **Lean 4** extension (`leanprover.lean4`).
+Open
-[`PaperProofs.lean`](PaperProofs.lean), and Cmd-click a declaration to jump to
+[`PaperProofs.lean`](PaperProofs.lean), then Cmd-click a declaration to jump
-its proof.
-Placing the cursor inside a tactic block displays the current goal
+to its proof.
+Placing the cursor inside a tactic block displays the current
-in the Lean Infoview.
+goal in the Lean Infoview.

 ## Completeness and axiom audit